 Grand View Point

-Grand View Point is another popular viewpoint in Canyonlands National Park.
+Grand View Point is another popular viewpoint in the Island in the Sky District in Canyonlands National Park.
 You can stop and enjoy this amazing view right from the viewpoint’s parking lot, or you can opt to hike the Grand View Point Trail.
 It’s an easy 2 mile out and back hiking trail that leads to some stunning views of the canyon.

 Approximate time requirement for Grand View Point Trail: 1.5 hours